 If you’re going to the Melbourne Recital Centre

 You need look no further than the wining and dining establishments right on this temple of beautiful music’s doorstep.
+The lineup of upcoming shows is stacked.
+Peckish?
 Often lively Blondie Bar spills onto the pavement in front of the MRC.
 It’s all about good times, from beer and bao to more substantial dishes over a bottle of vino.
-Next door is a slightly more formal Script Bar & Bistro.
-Relax over Italian-inspired dishes, from pasta to mushroom pie, knowing you’re literally steps from where you need to be.
+Next door is the buzzy Miss Pearl Bar + Dining.
+Indulge in dim sum, Asian fusion dishes and vibrant cocktails, knowing you’re literally steps from where you need to be.